 To make matters worse, in the GBA, Sora may have not been firing a beam of light in the first place!
 The animation is very indistinct.
 He may have just been hitting Riku with the Keyblade, and he has the nerve to ask why Riku was shrinking away!
 “How can metal hurt you?” he shouts, hammering Riku with his steel bat.

 Sora concludes that Riku could only be hurt by the light if he had become a creature of the dark.
 Was he not sure Riku was “dark” until just now?
 Do you beat up all your friends just to say hello?
 Sora resolves to finish Riku off, right on the spot, which should be a warning bell to the player, if the rest hadn’t warned you already.
 He then summons a massive amount of light.
 In the original, this could be seen as another warning bell, because Sora doesn’t really have an attack like that and we’re a little too intimately familiar with his capabilities to believe he pulled it out of his ass.
 In the remake, the attack was retrofitted to look like Ragnarok, but isn’t identical, so we get a more effective lie without losing the hint that something is wrong.

 Consumed by the light, Riku is slowly dying.
 But as he muses on fading away, Kairi appears in a vision.
 Her first speaking lines in the game!
 Re:CoM was localized during the run of NBC’s Heroes, which meant Hayden Panetierre was unavailable.
-As a result, this game and some of the others used a new voice actress for Kairi, who will recur in several later entries: Alyson Stoner, singer, dancer, voice actor.
+As a result, this game uses a new voice actress for Kairi, who will recur in several later entries: Alyson Stoner, singer, dancer, voice actor.
 For the Disney connection, Stoner played Max on The Suite Life of Zack & Cody.
 She’s also played Isabella on Phineas and Ferb, and Batgirl on Young Justice.
-Stoner would go on to get her own character in the series, though in a weird twist, Panetierre has doubled for her in turn!
+Stoner would go on to get her own character in the series, though in a weird twist, Panetierre has doubled for that character in turn!
 Confounding.